tauplatform/rhomobile-docs/docs/en/edge/guide/build_win.md

 If the development host has just a single version of Visual Studio installed, skip to the [Build section](#build); the system is now ready to build.

 ###Step 3- Select a Visual Studio version
-If more than one version of Visual Studio is installed, the system by default will build the application using the newest supported version (2012 or 2008).
-To explicitly specify the version of Visual Studio to use, add an `msvc` parameter to the `win32` section of your `build.yml` and specify `2012` or `2008`:
+If more than one version of Visual Studio is installed, the system by default will build the application using the newest supported version (2015 or 2012 or 2008).
+To explicitly specify the version of Visual Studio to use, add an `msvc` parameter to the `win32` section of your `build.yml` and specify `2015` or `2012` or `2008`:

     :::yaml
     win32:
-      msvc: 2012
+      msvc: 2015

 The system is now ready to build with the selected Visual Studio edition.